Deployments & Strategies

 1. The Logic Hierarchy

 You rarely create Pods directly.
-You create Deployments.
+Instead, you create Deployments.
+Think of a Deployment as the “Regional Manager” of your application.

 Deployment → manages → ReplicaSet → manages → Pod